 Well, that's the only way I can describe how I feel about Christ.
 To know him is to fall in love.
 Deeply - which is the only way an INFJ can.
 And I think being an INFJ is a clear advantage when it comes to knowing Christ.
 We can feel him and sense his presence in a unique way.
 The Bible depicts him as a brilliant, sensitive and misunderstood individual.
 We are well equipped to model the same compassion, intuition and creativity that he did on this earth (and is still doing today).
 Because of this, I find it difficult to separate my INFJness and my faith.
 It seems like I've felt the presence of God my whole life.
 I always believed in something greater than myself.
 I just didn't know what I was believing in until I met my one true love :-)

 So I really don't know that I would label myself a Christian the way others do.
 I'd rather call myself an INFJ who's in a relationship with Christ.
 I'm in love - and that love changes me.
 I'm oppressed by enemies - and they never stop coming after me.
 I'm in a war - and I fight for truth (which always sets us free).

-I'm a lover, a warrior, a watcher, and a believer in Christ the Redeemer :-)
+I'm a lover, a warrior, a watcher, and a believer. :-)